Tinkjimmy/meet/README.md

     Then I should see the specified number of events on the page And the remaining events should be available for pagination or scrolling

+Feature: Event Details
+  Scenario: Show/Hide Event Details
+    Given I am viewing an event
+    When I click on the "Show Details" button
+    Then I should see the full event details expanded And the "Show Details" button should change to "Hide Details"

 Feature: Offline App Usage
   Scenario: Use the App When Offline
     Given I have previously accessed the app and its content